 Single arc, DC(+) welds are recommended for the first few passes to get adequate penetration.
 If arc blow is a serious problem, make these root passes with a single arc AC.

 BEAD SHAPE

 Beads should be slightly convex to prevent longitudinal cracking.
 Deposit split beads that are nearly flat rather than steep fillets on the sidewalls of the joint.

-Washed up too high Too wide and concave and concave (Also poor slag removal)
+Too wide and concave (Also poor slag removal)